 Waystar Holding Corp. doesn't pay a dividend.
 Companies that have recently gone public rarely pay dividends because they often haven't reached profitability yet.
 Even if they are turning a profit, they typically need to reinvest their earnings into the business.
 Given that Waystar is a young company still losing money, people seeking investment income should pass on its stock.

-ETFs with exposure to Waystar Holdings Corp.
+How to invest in Waystar Holdings Corp. through ETFs

 About 75 exchange-traded funds (ETFs) owned shares of Waystar Holdings Corp. as of mid-July 2025.
 Here are three ETFs that offer exposure to the company: